jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 The `LookupTopicDescription` method returns a `ITopicDescription` object that matches the name provided as a parameter.
 If no `ITopicDescription` is found, the method returns `null`.

-## TypeSupport Classes

-`TypeSupport` is a class that provides the necessary operations for working with the data types associated with topics.
-It includes functions for serializing and deserializing data, as well as for managing the type information.

 ## Topic Class

+TODO

 `Topic` is a class that defines a specific data type that will be exchanged between DDS participants.
 It associates a data type (e.g., a structure or a class) with a name that identifies the topic.
 It also encapsulates information about the data type, including its name and a unique identifier.

+### TopicQos Class

+TODO

+### TopicListener Class

+TODO

+`TopicListener` is an interface that allows applications to define callback methods that are triggered when certain events related to a topic occur.
+For example, a listener can be notified when a new topic is discovered or when a topic is removed.

 ## ContentFilteredTopic Class

+TODO

 `ContentFilteredTopic` is a specialized type of topic that allows a subscriber to filter the data it receives based on specific criteria.
 It provides a way to subscribe to a subset of the data that a publisher is offering, based on a defined filter expression.

 ## MultiTopic Class

+TODO

 `MultiTopic` is a class that enables a subscriber to express interest in multiple related topics with a single subscription.
 It allows a subscriber to consolidate its subscriptions to various related topics, reducing the overhead associated with managing multiple subscriptions.

-## TopicListener Class

-`TopicListener` is an interface that allows applications to define callback methods that are triggered when certain events related to a topic occur.
-For example, a listener can be notified when a new topic is discovered or when a topic is removed.
+## Topic-Definition Module Diagram

+TODO

 Now, let's visualize the relationships between these classes in a diagram: